-(h) tions, he Director-General shall consult with such other persons or organisa- ions, and in such manner, as the Director-General considers practicable and appropriate: (i) Director-General shall prepare a summary of the submissions yed and public opinion made known on the draft: (j) Gener Gener the C considering the submissions and public opinion, the Director- ral shall make such amendments to the draft as the Director- ral considers appropriate and, subject to paragraph (k), send to onservation Authority the draft and the summary prepared under raph (i): (k) e a draft statement of policy relates to the management of sports nd game, the Director-General- (i) shall send the draft to the New Zealand Fish and Game Council for comment; and (ii) shall send to the Minister, the draft, the summary prepared under paragraph (i), and the comments of the New Zealand Fish and Game Council: (1) the Co onservation Authority- (i) shall consider any draft and summary received from the Director-General under paragraph (j); and (ii) may consult any Conservation Board about the draft; and (iii) shall send to the Minister the draft, the summary, and its own comments on the draft: (m) Inister shall approve the draft or send it back to the Director- ral for revision before approving it. of general policy, and the following provisions shall ap (a) where the proposed amendment does not material of the policy or the public interest, the Director the Conservation Authority or the New Zealand as the case may require, and it shall be dealt with the conservation of the policy of the policy of the policy of the New Zealand as the case may require, and it shall be dealt with the policy of the public interest, the policy of the policy r-General may at any time prepare an amendment to any statement olicy, and the following provisions shall apply in any such case: of the the Co as the to (m) e the proposed amendment does not materially affect the objectives e policy or the public interest, the Director-General shall send it to onservation Authority or the New Zealand Fish and Game Council, e case may require, and it shall be dealt with under paragraphs (k) of subsection (3), which shall apply with any necessary modifica- (b) parag y other case, the proposed amendment shall be dealt with under raphs (a) to (m) of subsection (3), which shall apply with any sary modifications.
-(5) All statements of general policy approved under this Act before the commencement of this section shall be deemed to have been approved under subsection $(3)(m)$.
+- (h) the Director-General shall consult with such other persons or organisations, and in such manner, as the Director-General considers practicable and appropriate: - (i) the Director-General shall prepare a summary of the submissions received and public opinion made known on the draft: - (j) after considering the submissions and public opinion, the Director-General shall make such amendments to the draft as the Director-General considers appropriate and, subject to paragraph (k), send to the Conservation Authority the draft and the summary prepared under paragraph (i): - (k) where a draft statement of policy relates to the management of sports fish and game, the Director-General- - (i) shall send the draft to the New Zealand Fish and Game Council for comment; and - (ii) shall send to the Minister, the draft, the summary prepared under paragraph (i), and the comments of the New Zealand Fish and Game Council: - (1) the Conservation Authority- - (i) shall consider any draft and summary received from the Director-General under paragraph (j); and - (ii) may consult any Conservation Board about the draft; and - (iii) shall send to the Minister the draft, the summary, and its own comments on the draft: - (m) the Minister shall approve the draft or send it back to the Director-General for revision before approving it. - (4) The Director-General may at any time prepare an amendment to any statement of general policy, and the following provisions shall apply in any such case: - (a) where the proposed amendment does not materially affect the objectives of the policy or the public interest, the Director-General shall send it to the Conservation Authority or the New Zealand Fish and Game Council, as the case may require, and it shall be dealt with under paragraphs (k) to (m) of subsection (3), which shall apply with any necessary modifications: - (b) in any other case, the proposed amendment shall be dealt with under paragraphs (a) to (m) of subsection (3), which shall apply with any necessary modifications. - (5) All statements of general policy approved under this Act before the commencement of this section shall be deemed to have been approved under subsection (3)(m).